The history of the vascular plant collection may be traced to 1891 when Peter H. Rolfs established the Herbarium of Florida Agricultural College.

-The vascular plant collection families are delimited by a modern classification based on the Angiosperm and Pteridophyte Phylogeny groups publications.
-The families are arranged “phylogenetically” by a modified Dalla Torre and Harms numbering system which is based on the Engler and Prantl classification system.
+Recognition of vascular plant families in the collection generally follow the Angiosperm Phylogeny Group and the Pteridophyte Phylogeny Group.
+The families are arranged “phylogenetically” by a modified Dalla Torre and Harms numbering system (based on Engler and Prantl).
 This system is outlined in Dalla Torre and Harms (1908) – see “References” below.
 The family numbering codes we use are in our own family list PDFS (alphabetical, numerical).
-Documents explaining the details of the arrangement are provided to users during the collection orientation.

 The vascular plant collection of the University of Florida Herbarium (FLAS) is located at 379 Dickinson Hall in the Florida Museum of Natural History on the UF campus.
 Room 379 is in the west wing of the street level of Dickinson Hall on Museum Road, just west of Newell Drive.

 Hours: Monday – Friday 9 a.m. – 12 noon; 1 p.m. to 5 p.m., except for holidays and subject to staff availability.
 Please contact the Collection Manager or Curator to arrange for consultation of specimens prior to your visit.